A neural signed configuration distance function for path planning of picking manipulators: Method

 \subsubsection{Edge creation}

-The edges of the graph, illustrated in the middle part of Figure \ref{fig:pbrm}, can now be computed.
+The edge computation is illustrated in the middle part of Figure \ref{fig:pbrm}.
 Compared to PRM, our representation gives us connectivity information for free; we simply form edges between any pair of balls that intersect.
 To further increase the connectivity beyond the local scope of each vertex, we compute an approximate convex collision-free region around its center point.
 This is achieved by computing an approximate separating hyperplane for each obstacle, which is formed from the gradient and the configuration distance associated with that obstacle.
 Using all hyperplanes from all obstacles results in a polytopic region that is approximately collision-free.
 We use this region to find neighboring points that have not already been connected by collision-checking all transitions with the nSCDF, adding an edge if the transition is collision-free.
 The benefit of this approach, compared to the more standard approach like connecting within a fixed radius, is that we eliminate an additional tuning parameter and directly use the geometrical information available from the nSCDF when estimating our neighbors.